 The Australian Landscaping Rate Reality Check

-Here’s where things get interesting.
-Australian landscaping prices are all over the shop: it depends where you are and what you’re doing.
+Here’s where things get intriguing.
+Australian landscaping prices vary widely, depending on the location and type of work.
 A simple mow of the lawn in regional Queensland might only be $40-60, yet a similar service done in Sydney’s northern beaches might attract rates of $80-120 per job.

-Average price ranges Based on data available through our network and the recommended industry rates by Fair Work Australia, average hourly rates charged for various services may generally fall within the following:
+Average price ranges According to data from our network and the recommended industry rates by Fair Work Australia, the average hourly rates for various services typically range as follows:

 - Garden design and installation: $45-85 per hour